 Over the next three weeks, I will be dedicating some of my posts to how school counselors use the Leader in Me and 7 habits.
-In 2012, I interned as an undergrad at a wonderful elementary school in Bethlehem, PA with a school counselor.
+In 2012, I interned as an undergrad at a wonderful elementary school with a school counselor.
 I loved the school and I loved school counseling.
-I was lucky enough to be hired at Spring Garden as a Teacher Assistant part-time while I got my master's degree in school counseling from Lehigh from 2013 to 2016.
-Between the time I interned in 2012 and when I got hired at Spring Garden six months later, they started a program called Leader in Me.
+I was lucky enough to be hired at this school as a Teacher Assistant part-time while I got my master's degree in school counseling from Lehigh from 2013 to 2016.
+Between the time I interned in 2012 and when I got hired as a TA six months later, they started a program called Leader in Me.
 I missed the trainings, so I didn't totally understand the program.
 I picked up some information from the students and teachers and knew enough to talk about the 7 habits in conversations with students.

-While I was interning at Farmersville Elementary School, I was lucky enough to be part of the Leader in Me trainings during in-services so I could understand the program a little bit more.
+While I was interning at another elementary school in the district, I was lucky enough to be part of the Leader in Me trainings during in-services so I could understand the program a little bit more.
 Leader in me is a school-wide initiative to spark the leadership qualities in all of the students in our schools by teaching the "7 habits."
 The 7 habits include: 1- Be Proactive, 2- Begin with the End in Mind, 3- Put First Things First, 4- Think Win-Win, 5- Seek First to Understand Then to be Understood, 6- Synergize, and 7- Sharpen the Saw.
 You may remember these habits from some of my other blog posts.

 Students learn songs to remember the habits (even the kindergartners, so don't think they're too young to understand).
 There are hand signs for each of the habits (which I still cannot remember).
 A short summary of each habit follows.
 Habit 1- Be Proactive means that you are in charge of yourself.
 Habit 2- Begin with the End in Mind is about setting goals to achieve the outcome you desire.
 Habit 3- Put First Things First is about prioritizing tasks.
 Habit 4- Think Win-Win is finding a way for everyone to be happy.
 Habit 5- Seek First to Understand, Then to be Understood is to listen to others before you talk.
 Habit 6- Synergize is about working together as a team.
 Habit 7- Sharpen the Saw is about self-care and balance.
 Really look at these habits and think about your role as a school counselor and what you teach your students.
 The connections are endless.